Skip to main content

 Select the Add Events button.

-Initially, you will see a list of ALL Events.
+Initially, you will see a list of all Events.

 Filter the list to just a specific Entity Type.
 Select the Entity Type dropdown list and select IBM MQ Queue.
 You will now see a filtered list of Events related to IBM MQ Queues.